-In 2006, in an ivy-riddled area of Portland's Southwest Hills, a group called the West Willamette Restoration Partnership launched a pilot program to achieve (what seemed) a modest goal: to help 25 homeowners remove noxious weeds and restore the native habitat to their yards.
-The Backyard Program, as it was called, was one sliver of a much bigger effort by many, many partners to restore a 35,000-acre forested corridor that was one of this region's most important remaining wildlife habitat.
+In 2006, in an ivy-covered area of Portland's SW Hills, a group called the West Willamette Restoration Partnership launched a pilot program to achieve a modest goal: to help 25 residents remove noxious weeds from, and restore the native habitat to, their yards.
+The Backyard Program, as it was called, was one sliver of a much bigger effort by many partners to restore a 35,000-acre forested corridor that was one of this region's most important remaining wildlife habitats.
 Coyote, deer, birds, and beneficial insects all lived in the area, but its health was seriously threatened by noxious weeds.

-The Backyard Habitat program, then as now, recognized that homeowners, whose yards adjoined-or even were a part of-this natural area had to be part of the effort to keep the native habitat healthy and thriving.
-In a developed area, people had to be part of the solution.
+The Backyard Habitat program, then as now, recognized that residents, whose yards adjoined-or even were a part of-this natural area had to be part of the effort to keep the native habitat healthy and thriving.
+People had to be part of the solution.

-It wasn't clear that the Backyard Habitat pilot would even work.
-After all, it asked participating homeowners to remove all noxious weeds and replant with native plants.
-Its marketing consisted of yard signs and word-of-mouth.
-Would they even be interested?
+It wasn't clear that the Backyard Habitat pilot would work.
+After all, it asked participating residents to remove all noxious weeds present and to replant with native plants.
+Marketing consisted of yard signs and word-of-mouth.
+Would people be interested?
 They weren't just interested; they became enthusiasts.
 The more weeds they removed, the more native plants had space to grow, and the more birds showed up to forage.
 Word spread.
 Others wanted to join from throughout the region.

 In 2009, Columbia Land Trust and the Portland Audubon joined forces to launch the program Portland-wide.
-Over ten years later, the Backyard Habitat Certification Program (BHCP) has over 6,000 participants, countless partners, and funders, and has developed deep roots in communities throughout Clark, Clackamas, Multnomah, and Washington counties.
-Together our yards span 1450+ acres and counting.
+10+ years later, the Backyard Habitat Certification Program (BHCP) has helped thousands of people create habitat where they live and gather.
+We currently have over 7,000 participants, countless partners and funders, and have developed roots in communities throughout Clark, Clackamas, Multnomah, and Washington counties.
+Together, enrolled sites span 1,700+ acres and counting, with approximately 1,000 new yards and outdoor spaces being added to the program every year.
+For more data on our program accomplishments, visit our website.